The UK firm scored a massive win against Venezuela’s state-run oil company in late 2013

-Originally one of the City’s big shipping firms, Clyde & Co has spent recent years growing beyond those beginnings and “making a huge success of it”, according to one UK publication.
+Originally one of the City’s big shipping firms, Clyde & Co has grown beyond those beginnings.
 It now does a lot of corporate work and a third of all revenue comes from overseas.

-All the same, it has disputes – particularly international ones – in its DNA.
-Sure enough, even the reinvented Clyde & Co has one of the largest dockets of commercial arbitration of any firm in the GAR 100.
-The LCIA has described it in as its biggest single user “by a large margin”.
+The firm has disputes in its DNA – particularly international ones.
+Clyde & Co has one of the largest dockets of commercial arbitration of any firm in the GAR 100.
+The LCIA has described the firm as its biggest single user “by a large margin”.

-And while some is fast-paced shipping and commodities work, not all is.
+And while some of that is fast-paced shipping and commodities work, not all is.
 For example, a few years back, Clyde & Co turned up representing Yemen in one of the largest ICC arbitrations of the day (worth around US$10 billion).
-And it worked on one of the first large Russian oligarch cases (the TadAZ matter).
-In fact, about 35 to 40 per cent of its arbitration activity is more complex work.
-The sheer volume of cases means it’s also in front of the London courts on arbitration matters a lot.
+It also worked on one of the first large Russian oligarch cases (the TadAZ matter).
+In fact, about 40 per cent of its arbitration activity is more complex work.
+The sheer volume of cases means it’s also frequently in front of the London courts on arbitration matters.

-Over the years it’s added relevant expertise (notably a construction law boutique in Paris, Shadbolt, which filled a gap in ICC expertise) and more recently Barlow Lyde & Gilbert.
 There’s still one eccentricity, however.
-In contrast to most in this report, Clyde & Co partners seldom perform advocacy – they feel using barristers to be better and more efficient.
+In contrast to most firms in the GAR 100, Clyde & Co partners seldom perform advocacy – they feel that using barristers is more efficient.